oanda/java-exchange-rates/README.md

 ===================
 OANDA Exchange Rates API client class for Java

-This class provides an easy interface to the [OANDA Exchange Rates API](http://www.oanda.com/rates) using C#.
+This class provides an easy interface to the [OANDA Exchange Rates API](http://www.oanda.com/rates) using Java.
 The [API documentation page](http://developer.oanda.com/exchange-rates-api/) has a full reference of all the endpoints.
 This service requires you to [sign up](http://www.oanda.com/rates/#pricing) for a trial or paying subscription to obtain an API key.

 - [Installation](#installation)
 - [Usage](#usage)